 The most common source of a leaky Keurig is the water reservoir.
 This can be verified a couple different ways.
 First, remove the reservoir and inspect the well underneath; if there’s a buildup of water, the leaking is likely caused by a faulty nozzle at the bottom of the reservoir.
 You can contact Keurig’s customer service for a replacement reservoir, or try to repair it at home by placing an O-ring (also called a toric joint) around the nozzle.
 The second test is to fill the reservoir with water and hold it over the sink.
 If it leaks, chances are the reservoir has a crack in it, which is also an issue to contact Keurig’s customer service about.

 Yes!
 Keurig offers a limited one-year warranty for all of its brewing devices.
 The warranty covers issues that arise from general home use, but it does not cover “consequential or incidental damages.”
 Depending on the defect, Keurig will either replace individual parts or the entire brewer, both free of charge.

 Why Trust The Spruce Eats?

 Donna Currie is a freelance food writer who specializes in product reviews and recipes.
 Her work has appeared on Serious Eats, Fine Cooking, and her own recipe blog, Cookistry.com.
-She's also the author of Make Ahead Bread, a cookbook meant to simplify the bread-baking process.
+She's also the author of "Make Ahead Bread," a cookbook meant to simplify the bread-baking process.

-This piece was edited by Derek Rose, the coffee and tea expert for The Spruce Eats.
+This piece was updated by Derek Rose, the coffee and tea expert for The Spruce Eats.
 He researches a variety of coffee products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
-He typically uses non-electric coffee makers at home, alternating between the Bialetti Moka Express and the Bodum BRAZIL French Press.
+He typically uses non-electric coffee makers at home, alternating between the Bialetti Moka Express and the Bodum Brazil French Press.